-Overall Rotation Grade Notes for Foundations 1:
+Foundations 1 Overall Rotation Grade Notes:

 - 1. The overall rotation grade is calculated on points (not percentages). - 2.
 Clinical Performance Evaluation: Fail = 1, Beginner = 2, Competent = 3, Proficient = 4.
 Average X 45 = total points. - 3.
 Any element on the Clinical Performance Evaluation marked FAIL will trigger review by the RAD/DSME. - 4.
-Student MUST score a minimum of 90 on all clinical performance evaluations.
-Student who fails a rotation will be reviewed by the KCOM Student Promotion Board. - 5.
-Student MUST score a minimum of 85 on all COMATs.
+MUST score a minimum of 90 on all clinical performance evaluations.
+Rotation failures will be reviewed by the KCOM Student Promotion Board. - 5.
+MUST score a minimum of 85 on all COMATs.
 COMAT remediations are recorded as 85 points. - 6.
 Procedure Logs are P/F. Fail = 0, Pass = 10.
 Failed Procedure Logs require remediation.
-Procedure Logs remediations are recorded as 0 points.
+Procedure Logs remediations are recorded as 0 points. - 7.
+Eval and logs scores are averaged for the eight weeks of Internal Medicine and the eight weeks of Family Medicine.

-Overall Rotation Grade Example 1:
+Overall Rotation Grade Example 1